hyperlane-xyz/hyperlane-monorepo/README.md

 ## Summary

 Abacus is a protocol for interchain communication.
 The protocol's goal is to use generalized messaging between smart contract blockchains to enable interchain applications.
-Abacus creates a succinct piece of state, a 32 byte hash, that is updated regularly.
+To enable this capability Abacus creates a succinct piece of state, a 32 byte hash, that is updated regularly.
 This enables the protocol to have economies of scale with respect to messaging frequency.
 This hash is effectively a merkle tree containing a set of interchain messages sent by a collection of applications on a source chain via an Outbox.
 The root of the merkle tree can be relayed to any number of destination chains via an Inbox.